castorini/anserini/docs/experiments-msmarco-v2.md

 ## Document Collection

 Download and unpack the collection into `collections/`:
-Indexing the document collection, which is 32 GB compressed:
+Indexing the document collection, which is 33 GB compressed.

 ```
 sh target/appassembler/bin/IndexCollection -collection MsMarcoDocV2Collection \